This Is Your Life (British TV series)

-This Is Your Life is a British biographical television documentary, based on the 1952 American show of the same title.
+This Is Your Life is a British biographical television series, based on the 1952 American series.
+In the show, the host surprises a special guest, before taking them through their life in a studio, with the assistance of the 'big red book'.
+Both celebrities and non-celebrities were featured on the show.
+The show was originally broadcast live, and over its run it alternated between being broadcast on the BBC and on ITV.

 It was hosted by Eamonn Andrews from 1955 until 1964, and then from 1969 until his death in 1987.
 Michael Aspel then took up the role of host until the show ended in 2003.
 It briefly returned in 2007 as a one-off special presented by Trevor McDonald.

-In the show the host surprises a special guest, before taking them through their life with the assistance of the 'big red book'.
-Both celebrities and non-celebrities have been featured on the show.
-The show was originally broadcast live, and over its run it has alternated between being broadcast on the BBC and on ITV.

-The surprise element was a very important part of the show; if the guest heard about the project beforehand, it would be cancelled.
+The surprise element was an important part of the show; if the guest heard about the project beforehand, it would be cancelled.

 History

-The British version of the show was launched in 1955 on the BBC and was first presented by Ralph Edwards to the first "victim", Eamonn Andrews, who was the presenter from the second show.
+The British version of the show was launched in 1955 on the BBC and was first presented by Ralph Edwards to the first subject, Eamonn Andrews, who was the presenter from the second show.
 The scriptwriter for the first 35 episodes was Gale Pedrick.
 In 1958, it was the most popular regular show on the BBC with audiences between 8.75 and 10.5 million.
 It ended in 1964 when Andrews moved to ABC Weekend TV, but it was revived by Thames Television for broadcast on ITV in 1969.

 The only other occasion during Andrews' presentational run where he was not the presenter was in 1974 when he was the subject a second time, and the show was presented by David Nixon.
-Michael Aspel (himself, a "victim" in 1980) became presenter after Andrews died in 1987.
+Michael Aspel (himself, a subject in 1980) became presenter after Andrews died in 1987.
 The show returned to the BBC in 1994 but was still produced independently by Thames Television, by then no longer an ITV contractor.
 The programme was discontinued again in 2003.

-At first, the show was broadcast live; later, programmes were sometimes pre-recorded.
-Live broadcasts ended in 1980 when boxer Alan Minter could not stop swearing during his appearance.

 The show returned in June 2007 on ITV for a one-off-special programme hosted by Sir Trevor McDonald with guest Simon Cowell.
 The new edition was co-produced by ITV Productions, STV Productions, TIYL Productions, Click TV and Ralph Edwards Productions.

-Ant & Dec's Saturday Night Takeaway featured a return of This Is Your Life to celebrate Ant & Dec's 25 years together, quizzing them on their 25 years as part of "Ant vs Dec" in episode 6 of Series 11.
-Michael Aspel returned as host alongside Ashley Roberts.